AntonMeier/WireDrop-iOS/README.md

 # About ℹ️

 WireDrop lets you transfer files between your iOS and macOS devices via USB cable.
-This can be useful in situations where other means of transferring files is not possible, such as, if you have WiFi or Bluetooth disabled.
+This can be useful in situations where other means of transferring files (ex AirDrop) is not possible, such as, if you have WiFi or Bluetooth disabled.

 **System requirements**
 * iOS device running iOS 16.0 or later.